kristinemlarson/gnssrefl/tests/first_drivethru.md

 # Test the code on a lake

-tgho is operated by GNS in New Zealand.
+Station tgho is operated by GNS in New Zealand.
 It is on Lake Taupo.

 <img src="http://gnss-reflections.org/static/images/TGHO.jpg"/>